mvolkmann/MyUnixEnv/notes/ti-84-notes.md

 - repeat the steps above to select another matrix
 - press enter to multiply them

-To upload apps to calculator:
+To upload a program to the calculator:

 - install the "TI Connect CE" app on a computer
 - launch the app